This Malai Kofta Curry and creamy gravy make the dinner a mesmerizing moment. The kofta balls are made of cottage cheese(paneer) and potato.

-Can you just tell me an Indian restaurant, which does not have Malai Kofta curry in its menu card?
+Can you just tell me an Indian restaurant, which does not have Malai Kofta curry on its menu card?
 I did not come across, one such restaurant in India or elsewhere.

 All most all Indian restaurants have few menus in common curry, and 'Malai Kofta' can be listed in the top ten.
 I think restaurateurs include this in their menu card for its richness, taste which makes everyone like it.

-The delicious aspect of this tasty Indian curry recipe is very easy and simple to prepare at home.
-This recipe requires to add fresh cream, we can substitute with light cream to suite 'diet programs'.
-I prepared this yesterday for the family and everyone loved its creamy texture and its taste.
+The delicious aspect of this tasty Indian malai kofta curry recipe is very easy and simple to prepare at home.
+This recipe requires to add fresh cream, we can substitute with light cream to suit our diet.

 I love to serve Malai kofta curry with the garden-fresh green salad like Cantaloupe Salad along with this gravy.